masakk1/AITility/README.md

 - [x] Make use of a custom config file
 - [ ] Expand the config file
 - [ ] Redesign the fix command
-- [ ] Add custom presets
+- [ ] Add custom presets (custom cmds with presets)
 - [ ] Add command aliases
 - [ ] Publish to some common distros or package managers
 - [ ] Better implementation for requests
 - [ ] Adding more AI models
 - [ ] Add support for windows
-- [ ] Add an option to run a command from a completition
+- [ ] Add an option to run a command from a completition or fix

 # Installing